MicrosoftDocs/globalization/globalization/testing/globalizing-test-data.md

 If your application deals with information of this kind, make sure this data is multilingual when your tests are running.

 In a small number of cases the range of characters in the test input might be somewhat limited, in accordance with the design limitations.
 Set these tests in a globalized environment.
-(See "[Creating the Test Environment](creating-the-test-environment.md)".)
+(See "[Create the test environment](create-the-test-environment.md)".)
 It might be hard to enter all of these test inputs manually if you do not know the languages in which you are preparing your test data.
 A simple Unicode text generator can be very helpful at this point.

-In addition to globalizing test data that will catch problems and validate functionality, as you conduct your test and view the results you should be able to recognize how some of the globalization problems mentioned in "[Creating the Test Environment](creating-the-test-environment.md)".
+In addition to globalizing test data that will catch problems and validate functionality, as you conduct your test and view the results you should be able to recognize how some of the globalization problems mentioned in "[Create the test environment](create-the-test-environment.md)".